 In the last five years, many storefront vendors have launched their own order management systems as expansion to their flagship products.

 Yet what vendors often find is that order management is more complex than what meets the eye—and without a dedicated team focused on research and development, it can be incredibly difficult to maintain a competitive product.
-Hence why many of these vendors decide to sunset their order management applications (i.e. Commerce Cloud OM).
+Hence why many of these vendors decide to sunset their order management applications (i.e. Commerce Cloud OM, Magento Order Management (MOM), etc.).

 Another consideration for retailers is how long has their provider played specifically in the order management space to indicate how successful they are / will be at giving their brand a competitive advantage in the market.
-In other words, if it one of many things they offer, will it get the focus an attention it needs to stay up to date?
+In other words, if it's one of many things they offer, will it get the focus an attention it needs to stay up to date in the ever-changing world of commerce?
+Having out dated order management technology can make or break a brand's competitive advantage in the market.

 Alternative Options for Order Management